-Before getting into my top 5 biotin supplement bottles review, let’s look into some evidence that shows why it may be a good idea to supplement with biotin on a keto diet.
-First let’s see exactly what biotin is, how it helps us, and what to do when looking to increase your biotin intake.
+Before getting into the 5 best biotin supplement bottles review below, let’s look into some evidence that shows why it may be a good idea to supplement with biotin on a keto diet.
+First, let’s see exactly what biotin is, how it helps us, and what to do when looking to increase your biotin intake (food v supplements).

 Biotin is a part of the B-vitamin complex family that helps convert food into fuel for energy use.
 These B-vitamins help metabolize the fat and protein we eat.
 Biotin is a key nutrient for healthy hair and skin.
 It plays multiple roles in our body, from nervous system function to embryonic development support.
 Biotin is also known as vitamin B7, vitamin H, and coenzyme R.